Integral Lattices of the SU(2)-TQFT-Modules: Introduction

 In the first section, we review the integral TQFT-functor that was first introduced in ~\cite{G04}.
 The quantization functor for $p=2$ is discussed in the next section, following ~\cite{BHMV3}.
 Also in this section, we give a basis for $\mathcal{S}^{'}_{2}(\Sigma)$.
-In the third section, we list some of the results concerning the surface $S^{1}\times S^{1}$ stated in \cite{GM04,GMW04,Q}.
-We reformulate some of the results given in \cite{BHMV3} concerning the relation between the $SO(3)$- and the $SU(2)$-TQFTs in the fourth section to serve our need.
+We reformulate some of the results given in \cite{BHMV3} concerning the relation between the $SO(3)$- and the $SU(2)$-TQFTs in the third section to serve our need.
+In the fourth section, we list some of the results concerning the surface $S^{1}\times S^{1}$ stated in \cite{GM04,GMW04,Q}.
 The main result will be given in the fifth section.
-In the next section, we give an explicit basis for the module $\mathcal{S}_{p}^{\sharp}(\Sigma)$.
 In the last section, we give an application of our main result concerning the Frohman Kania-Bartoszynska ideal.